-In the preceding example, the annual carrying capacity was reported by the lessor on the Agricultural Lease Abstract (DOR Form 82917), but this is not always the case.
-If the carrying capacity is not reported, the assessor can estimate it before determining the annual net cash rental per animal unit.
+In the preceding example, the annual carrying capacity was reported by the lessor on the Agricultural Lease Abstract (ADOR Form 82917), but this is not always the case.
+If

-The following example demonstrates how to calculate the estimated annual carrying capacity of 2,880 acres of leased rangeland in Pinal County, located in Township 8 South,

-Range 18 East, which has an estimated annual carrying capacity of 8 animal units per section.
-See Appendix A: Carrying Capacity of Rangeland in Arizona.
+The following example demonstrates how to calculate the estimated annual carrying capacity of 2,880 acres of leased rangeland in Pinal County, located in Township 8 South, Range 18 East, which has an estimated annual carrying capacity of 8 animal units per section.
+See Appendix: Carrying Capacity of Rangeland in Arizona.

 Step 1: Calculate Number of Sections

-Leased Acres 2,880 4 50

-Acres per Section 640 = 4.50
+Leased Acres Acres per Section 2,880 = 4.50

-Step 2: Calculate Annual Carrying Cap bacity
+Step 2: Calculate Annu al Carrying Ca apacity

 Sections 4.50

-Carrying Capacity Rate X 8
+Sections Carrying Capacity Rat e x 4.50 8

-= 36